xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 Whenever I come across a cool project, interesting piece of content or I get a referral, I add the person in question to this table.

-In the **Name** column I usually save a link to their website, project, or Twitter account.
-The **Notes** column is used to store some information why I think this person is interesting.
+In the **Name** column, I usually save a link to their website, project, or Twitter account.
+The **Notes** column is used to store some information about why I think this person is interesting.

 For example, one entry might read: “*He publishes incredible posts on his blog: [https://jon.bo/posts/](https://jon.bo/posts/)*”.